 What to serve with vegetarian paella?

-You don’t really need to serve anything with vegetarian paella, it’s delicious on it’s own.
-If you do want to serve something with paella I recommend a fresh baguette.
+You don’t really need to serve anything with vegetarian paella, it’s delicious on its own.
+If you do want to serve something with paella I recommend a fresh homemade bread.

 What is the best alternative to paella rice?